MicrosoftDocs/winrt-api/windows.networking.proximity/peerfinder_connectasync_380619906.md

 ### Windows Phone 8

 Wi-Fi Direct is not supported on Windows Phone 8.
-For more information, see [Proximity](XREF:TODO:d3654cbf-7e79-4833-9bd3-f4c926eb7282).

 ## -examples